Duke Johnston, MBA, JD

 Terry L.Vanderpool, JD

-For over 25 years, Terry has been providing small and medium sized businesses with specialized information and strategies to help their business grow and avoid litigation.
-Prior to partnering with Duke to form JohnstonVanderpool PLLC, Terry worked for a law firm in Houston, Texas specializing in representing business clients, as general counsel of a national company for many years, and in private practice representing businesses and business owners, breweries and distilleries.
+For over 25 years, Terry has been providing businesses with specialized information and strategies to help their businesses grow and avoid litigation.
+Prior to partnering with Duke to form JohnstonVanderpool PLLC, Terry worked for a law firm in Houston, Texas specializing in representing oil and gas clients and business clients, as general counsel of a national company for many years, and in private practice representing businesses and business owners, breweries and distilleries.

 During this time Terry conducted and managed complex litigation, formed and advised for profit and non-profit companies, advised business owners on asset protection and litigation avoidance, strategically used arbitration to mitigate costs, and successfully resolved hundreds of business disputes.
 Terry has conducted a wide variety of transactional matters including the preparation of software license agreements, private placements, due diligence, complex state compliance registrations, state complaint resolutions, brewery negotiations with the TABC, distillery transactions and litigation, the negotiation and crafting of contracts, strategic partnerships, and international license agreements.